 Applicants should be aware that officers cannot always foresee every issue that may arise during the course of a planning application, including whether or not an application will be determined under delegated powers, or by councillors at the Development Control Committee who may not agree with the advice provided by officers.
 Any views or opinions expressed are therefore given without prejudice to the consideration by the council of any formal planning application, which will be subject to wider consultation and publicity.

-You can pre-book a 30 minute face to face, telephone or video call (using Microsoft Teams) meeting to obtain advice from a Planning Officer between 9am and 5pm, Monday to Friday for householder developments.
+You can pre-book a remote 30 minute telephone or video call (using Microsoft Teams) meeting to obtain advice from a Planning Officer between 9am and 5pm, Monday to Friday for householder developments.

 Where any kind of meeting is requested, it is expected that contact will be made within five working days from the receipt of any such request in order that a meeting date be arranged for a mutually convenient time thereafter.

 Where written advice only is sought then it is expected that this will be provided within 20 working days from the receipt of any such request.